User Agreement for PayPal Services

 - Direct Credit Card payments through PayPal (including Virtual Terminal and Website Payments Pro – Hosted Solution or API);

-- The item sold is an intangible good, travel tickets, quasi-cash, gift certificate, downloadable or streaming content, licence for digital content or a service;
+- The item sold is or includes travel tickets, quasi-cash, gold bullion, a gift certificate, downloadable or streaming content, a licence for digital content or a service;

 - The item is a vehicle (including cars, motorcycles, caravans, boats and planes);

 - The buyer claims the item is significantly not as described;

 - You have not complied with the terms of this Agreement, any of its incorporated policies, or any specific directions provided by us; or

-- The buyer files a claim through a buyer protection policy other than the PayPal Buyer Protection Policy.
+- The buyer files a claim through a buyer protection policy or similar policy other than the PayPal Buyer Protection Policy.

 S6.1 We may suspend your eligibility for PayPal Seller Protection if we hold a reasonable belief that there is an increased risk associated with your account.
 In assessing a risk, we will consider the: